 Dear Friend of PianoSummer:

-We are very grateful for your continued support of PianoSummer and look forward to seeing you in July!
+As always, we are sincerely grateful for your continued support of PianoSummer and we are looking forward to seeing you in July.

 Vladimir Feltsman, Artistic Director